Ana2k/food-recipe/README.md

 ## Demo / Screenshot

-**Home Screen:**
+### Home Screen

 ![Home Screen All](src/assets/homeScreenAll.png)

 _Displays all available recipes across categories._

+---

-**Search & Voice Assistant:**
+### Search & Voice Assistant

-![Search by Ingredient and Voice](src/assets/searchScreenByIngVoice.png) _Demonstrates searching for recipes by ingredient (e.g., "rice") or by region(e.g., "indian") using both text and voice input.
-The search will match any recipe where the word appears in the name, ingredient list, area or categories ._
+![Search by Ingredient and Voice](src/assets/searchScreenByIngVoice.png)

+_Demonstrates searching for recipes by ingredient (e.g., "rice") or by region (e.g., "indian") using both text and voice input.
+The search will match any recipe where the word appears in the name, ingredient list, area, or categories._

 ---